John Prine (album): Composition

 In the Great Days anthology liner notes Prine claims that he composed "Hello In There" as a tribute to senior citizens, saying he "always had an affinity for old people.
-I used to help a buddy with his newspaper route, and I delivered to a Baptist old peoples home where we’d have to go room-to-room.
+I used to help a buddy with his newspaper route, and I delivered to a Baptist old people's home where we'd have to go room-to-room.
 And some of the patients would kind of pretend that you were a grandchild or nephew that had come to visit, instead of the guy delivering papers.
 That always stuck in my head.
 It was all that stuff together, along with that pretty melody.
-I don’t think I’ve done a show without singing 'Hello in There'.
+I don't think I've done a show without singing 'Hello in There'.
 Nothing in it wears on me."
-In the same essay, Prine explains that the album opener "Illegal Smile" was "not about smokin’ dope.
+In the same essay, Prine explains that the album opener "Illegal Smile" was "not about smokin' dope.
 It was more about how, ever since I was a child, I had this view of the world where I can find myself smiling at stuff nobody else was smiling at.
 But it was such a good anthem for dope smokers that I didn't want to stop every time I played it and make a disclaimer."
 According to Prine biographer Eddie Huffman, "Spanish Pipedream" is "a hilarious Age of Aquarius anthem, the hippie commune ideal summed up in less than four minutes."

 Prine told Paul Zollo of BlueRailroad that he wrote "Angel from Montgomery" after a friend suggested writing "another song about old people", referring to Prine's song "Hello In There."
 Although Prine had "said everything I wanted to [about seniors] in 'Hello In There'" he was intrigued by the idea of "a song about a middle-aged woman who feels older than she is...I had this really vivid picture of this woman standing over the dishwater with soap in her hands...She wanted to get out of her house and her marriage and everything.
 She just wanted an angel to come to take her away from all this."
 Prine believes he was likely drawn to Montgomery as the song's setting by virtue of being a fan of Hank Williams, who had ties to that city.